microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-schema.md

 ### Adding a property

 Adding a property does not require re-ingestion, but it is recommended.
-You can add a property to the schema by -----.
-When you add the property, you can include all the search attributes that you need.
+When you add a property, you can include all the search attributes that you need.

 ### Adding/removing a search capability

-Adding a search capability does requires re-ingestion.
+Adding a search capability requires re-ingestion.
-You can add a property to the schema by -----.
 You can add specific search attributes to a property, however you cannot add a refiner search attribute as a schema change.
-Also it is not possible to refinable attributes as searchable capabilities.
+Also it is not possible to use refinable attributes as searchable capabilities.

 Deletion of search attributes from a property
 Deletion of a search attribute from a property would lead to inconsistent behavior as the backward and forward looking items differ in the returned result set.